 I'm a parent or guardian who visits the library with my child.
 Can we check out materials on my child's ConnectED account?

-Because ConnectED Online Only cards are created for virtual access, patrons cannot check out physical materials on these accounts.
-However, students may have both a ConnectED virtual card and a regular, free St. Louis County Library card for personal use provided they live within the St. Louis County Library district or its reciprocal area.
+Because ConnectED cards are created for virtual access, patrons cannot check out physical materials on these accounts.
+However, students may have both a ConnectED virtual card and a standard, free St. Louis County Library card for personal use provided they live within the St. Louis County Library district or its reciprocal area.
 To obtain a personal card, visit any SLCL library branch with the necessary documents or register online.
 For more information, call 314-994-3300.